 Andrew Moulton is used to experiencing a lot of “firsts.”
-As the Manager of the Technical and Manufacturing Research Department, he spends his days taking new product ideas and finding ways to make them concrete realities.
+As the Director of Technical and Manufacturing Research, he spends his days taking new product ideas and finding ways to make them concrete realities.
 This requires attention to detail, creative troubleshooting, and large amounts of note-taking.
 When APH decided to send someone to the Code Jumper manufacturing plant in China, it was an easy decision.
 Andrew was the man for the job.

 With two weeks to prepare and limited experience with international travel, Andrew was both excited and panicked to learn he was selected for the trip.
 As a representative of APH he was being sent to critically review and inspect the creation of the first Code Jumper kits released for sale to the public.
 Almost as important as the oversight of the production process, Andrew was also there to build a relationship with manufacturers.